-In celebration of the 100 year anniversary of our favourite Mary, we like to bring an homage to this fashionable centenarian.
-I’ll reflect on her birth, her early life, her many faces and the common pitfalls one should be on the look-out for when dealing with Mary, Bloody Mary.
-She can be handful.
+In celebration of the 100-year anniversary of our favourite Mary, we like to bring an homage to this fashionable centenarian.
+I’ll reflect on her birth, her early life, her many faces, and the common pitfalls one should be on the lookout for when dealing with Mary, Bloody Mary.
+She can be a handful.

 Now before we continue, so we’re all on the same page, this is about the drink.
 Although technically a bit of acidity is never a bad thing this is not about the French-born, Berlin-based DJ, Acid/Techno live act by the same name.
 There have been others you know.
 There is Queen Mary I of England who was indeed nicknamed Bloody Mary for trying to reinstitute Catholocism.
 And then there is the Bloody Mary of folklore, she has a bit of a spooky origin.
 This mythical Mary who appears in your mirror after you utter her name, either 13, or some other specified number of times, will leave you with much more than a hangover.
 She will either tell you your fortune or scratch your eyes out.
 Allegedly.

 Let’s just agree on one thing here, the most agreeable Bloody Mary history has to offer, by a long shot, is the Mary associated with the “hair of the dog” tomato (or tomato depending on where you’re from) juice hangover cure.
-The only cocktail that features the hard to pronounce Worcestershire sauce.
-Say it again.
+The only cocktail that features the hard-to-pronounce Worcestershire sauce.
+Say it again, wu·stuh·shuh saws.
 And the only drink that puts horseradish to good use.

 The History of a drink named “Bloody Mary”

-The name remains a mistery but According to his granddaughter, Petiot named it after a woman, surprisingly one named Mary.
+The name remains a mystery but according to his granddaughter, Petiot named it after a woman, surprisingly one named Mary.
 This woman worked at a club called the bucket of blood.
-Et ceca, as the French say, there you have it, all the ingredients for a great name.
+C'est ça, as the French say, there you have it, all the ingredients for a great name.
 Speaking of ingredients;

 The Original Mary